 --- Quito, especially in La Mariscal and the colonial center, Manta and Guayaquil are now reporting a surge in crime.
 Backpackers are easy targets.
 Use caution ---

 On this website, you will discover what I have come to know and love here.

 As in any large city, daytime safety brings an edge over night.
 If you dress conservatively and blend in as much as you can, you should do OK.

-It helps me that I look like a local, as well, but being blonde won't hurt as long as you don't look rich or vulnerable... also, wear little or no jewelry.
+It helps me that I look like a local, as well, but being blonde won't hurt as long as you don't look rich or vulnerable... also, wear your cheapest jewelry or none.